thomwolf/Magic-Sand/README.md

   }
 }
 ```
-The kinectProjector object needs full control on the projector window during the calibration process so you should be careful not to draw things on the projector window after the call to `kinectProjector->drawProjectorWindow()` if a calibration is performed (you can check `kinectProjector->isCalibrating()`).

-Magic Sand itself forms a simple example on how to use the main `KinectProjector` class to make a simple game.
+The source code of Magic Sand itself is a simple example on how to use the main `KinectProjector` class to make a simple game.

 ###kinectProjector Functions

 ####Shader functions
-The `sandSurfaceRenderer` class shows example of shaders that can be used to compute color based on the texture computed by the `KinectProjector` object.
+The `sandSurfaceRenderer` class shows example of shaders that can be used to compute color and how to set uniforms.

-The following function of `KinectProjector` are used
+The following function of `KinectProjector` are of special interest to setup a uniform.

 ```
 void bind();
 void unbind();
 ofMatrix4x4 getTransposedKinectWorldMatrix();
 ofMatrix4x4 getTransposedKinectProjMatrix();
 ```
+The `sampler2DRect` received in the shader is normalized between 0 and 1, a conversion scale thus has to be also sent.

 ####Coordinate conversion / elevation functions
-The following function provide conversions between the three coordinate systems as well as elevation/gradient at a given point.

-The three coordinate systems are:
+Three coordinate systems can be used:
-- the kinect coordinate system in the 2D kinect image : (x, y) in pixel units with origin in the top-left corner,
+- the kinect coordinate system of the 2D kinect image : (x, y) in pixel units with origin in the top-left corner,
-- the world coordinate system: a 3D coordinate system (x, y, z)in millimeters units originating from the kinect sensor with z axis extending from the kinect sensor, x the horizontal axis of the kinect sensor and y the vertical axis, and
+- the world coordinate system: a 3D coordinate system (x, y, z) in millimeters units originating from the kinect sensor with z axis extending from the kinect sensor, x the horizontal axis of the kinect sensor and y the vertical axis, and
-- the projector coordinate system in the 2D projector image : (x, y) in pixel units with origin in the top-left corner.
+- the projector coordinate system of the 2D projector image : (x, y) in pixel units with origin in the top-left corner.

+The most straighforward conversion goes from kinect coordinates to world coordinate system and projector coordinate system.
+If you want to animate or display objects, a natural choice would thus be to store then in kinect coordinate and to perform the conversion on display.

+The following functions provide conversions between the coordinate systems:
 ```
 ofVec2f worldCoordToProjCoord(ofVec3f vin);
 ofVec3f projCoordAndWorldZToWorldCoord(float projX, float projY, float worldZ);